NWalker4483/GPT_RPG/docs/Rules and Formulas.md

 ## Objectives (Ways to Win)
 * Last Man Standing: Be the last player with a health greater than 0.
 * Defeat the World Boss: Find and Defeat
-* Goblin
+* Goblin King: We'll get there

 ## Turn Ordering
 * Each players turns are taken sequentially.
 * If a Avatars action is visible to another coming afterwards information about that action will be passed to subsequent Avatar updates.

 ## Player <-> Avatar Interaction
 Players and Avatars interact through the Guide Prompt.
-Th
+Its contents along with each update prompt with be given to the model on each of its turns
 * Players are locked out of modifying the prompts when items or players are within interaction range
 * After modifying the guide prompt the player must wait a minimum of 3 turns before doing so again

-## ~~Avatar <-> Avatar Interaction~~
+## Avatar <-> Avatar Interaction

-## Landmarks
-Landmarks allow the Avatar to be moved to a specific position it has previously had within visual range
+### Combat
+* Attack: When avatars are within interaction range, either avatar may start combat by selecting the attack action
+* Run: When

-## Actions
+## Items
-### Traveling
+### Inventory
-* Go To: When an item, Avatar, or location is visible but outside
-* Approach: When an item, Avatar, or location is visible but outside

-### Interaction
+### Actions
 * Pick Up: When an item is within interaction range, it can be picked up added to inventory.
 Any status effects of the item are immediately applied.
-* Exchange: A subset of the pickup action.
-When the inventory is full a model may choose to drop one of its currently held items to pickup the target item.
+* Exchange: When an avatar attempts a pickup and the inventory is full they'll be prompted to select a current inventory item to drop for the target item.

+## Traveling
+### Movements
+Actors are restricted from taking direct movement action i.e up, left, etc. Instead Actors can select a target location to travel to.
+However the number of grid locations traveled per turn is
+### Landmarks
+ Once an Item or Avatar becomes visible its last location is stored and an Actor may select to start travel back to that location at any time.
+For example (Go To: Wooden Sword).
+If the location that a landmark references becomes visible and no longer contains that item it is removed from the 'Known Landmarks' set.

-### Combat
+### Actions
-* Attack: When a different player is within interaction range
-* Run:
+* Go To:  A landmark from the "Known Landmarks" set is selected.
+BFS path planning determines how movements are applied until the target landmark is within interaction range.
+The Avatar Update prompted will be modified with "Currently Traveling to: {landmark}" and "Turns Till arrival : {int}" information

+* Explore (North, South, East, West):

 ## Goblin Rules